-But a committee may be Democrat-controlled, and use Christian democratic, etc, if not referring to a party of that name.
+But a committee may be Democrat-controlled.

 The exceptions are Britain's Liberal Democrat Party and Thailand's Democrat Party.

 4 When referring to a specific party, write Labour, the Republican nominee, a prominent Liberal, etc, but use lower case in looser references to liberals, conservatism, communists, etc. Tories, however, are upper case, as is New Labour.